Here you can find the ever-expanding list of frequently asked questions about Lucky 13 Toys.

 It's certainly not a full time job (for now, at least!)

-When you download Lucky 13 models from Printables or MakerWorld, I may earn rewards points from their respective systems.
+When you download Lucky 13 models from Printables, I may earn points in their "Prusameter" rewards program.
 This in turn helps pay for new filament and other supplies (and even a new printer or two).

-I also offer a "tip jar" subscription through Printables Clubs and a direct donation link.
+I also offer a "tip jar" subscription through Printables Clubs and accept direct donations through Paypal, Stripe, and Buy Me a Coffee.

 There's no official Lucky 13 Store (yet!), but the CC-BY license allows anyone to sell prints as long as they give credit.
 Feel free to buy from any store you find selling Lucky 13 models, but please understand that Lucky 13 Toys can't exercise any quality control over third party sellers.

-If you print any Lucky 13 models, feel free to share your photos and comments on their respective Printables or MakerWorld pages.
+If you print any Lucky 13 models, feel free to share your photos and comments on their respective Printables pages.
+I'm also on Bluesky and X/Twitter as @lucky13toys.

-Donations through Paypal are always appreciated, but you can also support Lucky 13 Toys for free just by sharing your photos and linking back to the official download pages!
+Donations through Paypal, Stripe, or Buy Me a Coffee are always appreciated, but you can also support Lucky 13 Toys for free just by sharing your photos and linking back to the official download pages!
 Giving proper credit goes a long way.

 You're welcome to send your pitch to contact@lucky13toys.com.
 That said, my bandwidth is limited, so I can't take on too many extra projects.